yan4105/Plants/README.md

-# senteradev3
+# Plants

 The goal of this project is to evaluate the healthiness of plants in a given tuple of pictures.
 In each tuple there will be one RGB picture and one NIR picture.

 ## Motivation

 The project originates from an idea to use Hololens for plant health detection.
 The complexity of that idea however, was beyond expectation.
 The project was thus reduced to a purely computer based evalution of plant health.

+## Current Direction

+Detection of plants in RGB images -> Recognition of plant type in RGB images.

 ## Technical Challenges